 All purchasing follows best value principles.
 A scheme of delegation is in place, as are segregation of duties.
-Purchases of over £3,000 require three written quotations, and contracts and orders over £25,000 or for a series of contracts which in total exceed £25,000 are subject to formal tendering procedures.
+Purchases of over £5,000 require three written quotations, and contracts and orders over £25,000 or for a series of contracts which in total exceed £25,000 are subject to formal tendering procedures.
 Purchases over £50,000 are authorised by the FPP Committee.
-We follow the procurement rules and thresholds as laid down in the Public Contracts Regulations 2015.
+Purchases with a value over £213,477 over the life of the contract are made under the public procurement regulations.
 Governors and staff accept that best value quotes may not be the cheapest and other factors, including workmanship and quality of services are considered and in such instances any variations are documented.
 All purchase payments require at least two signatures.